asaarashi/yii2-grid-view-state/README.md

 ...
 ]);
 ```
+### Step 3

-3. Get the params which merging the GridView state params with GET query params and set it to the filter model and the DataProvider.
+Get the params which merging the GridView state params with GET query params and set it to the filter model and the DataProvider.
 ```php
 // Filter model
 $chrModel->load(GridView::getMergedFilterStateParams());